 2 cups raspberries

-Stir, smashing the raspberries with the back of your spoon.
+Stir, smashing the raspberries with the back of your spoon, folding any white foam into the mixture as you continue.
 Let the mixture sit at room temperature for 1 hour, stirring occasionally.

-Add 2 tablespoons of fresh lemon juice to the pan and bring the mixture to a boil over medium-high heat.
-Reduce the heat to medium and simmer for 20 minutes.
+Add 2 tablespoons of fresh lemon juice to the pan and bring to a boil the mixture over medium-high heat, stirring often to prevent scorching your jam.
+Reduce the heat to medium and simmer for 15 minutes, up to 20 to reach the desired consistency.

 Divide the jam between 3 pint-size jars.
 Close the jars and allow the jam to cool.
 Store in the refrigerator for up to 3 months.